hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 ### 1. Think First, Then Prompt

 Before asking AI anything, spend enough time forming your own mental model of the problem.
 What are the constraints?
 What approaches come to mind?
-This is the "pre-testing effect" - trying to answer a question yourself, even imperfectly, before consulting AI produces better understanding and retention.
+Trying to answer a question yourself, even imperfectly, before consulting AI produces better understanding and retention.

-### 2. Decide How You Would Like To Be Assisted
+### 2. Decide How You Want to Be Assisted

-- **Ideas only**: xxx.
-Most appropriate for xxx
-- **Pair programming**: xxx.
-Most appropriate for xxx
-- **Agentic mode**: xxx.
-Most appropriate for xxx
-- **Review only**: xxx.
-Most appropriate for xxx
+Matching your mode of assistance to the task matters.
+Some options to consider:

+- **Ideas only:** Ask for options or approaches, then decide yourself.
+Good for architecture questions or unfamiliar territory.
+- **Pair programming:** Work step by step alongside the AI, reviewing each small change before continuing.
+Good for most coding tasks.
+- **Agentic / autonomous mode:** The AI plans and executes a larger task with less oversight.
+Use sparingly - see note below.
+- **Review only:** Write your code first, then ask AI to review it.
+Good for learning and for catching issues before you commit.

+> **A note on agentic coding:** As noted in [the ethical framework](./using-lmms-responsibly.md), agentic coding may erode understanding of a codebase and actually reduce productivity.
+If you use agentic mode, keep tasks small and reviewable, check in regularly, and don't walk away expecting a finished feature.
+If the agent is struggling after two or three iterations, step in and debug manually rather than looping indefinitely.

 ### 3. Write a Clear Spec, Not a Vague Request